mharen/mharen.github.io/blog/2004/2004-06-movin-on-up.md

 title: Movin' on up..
 ---

-New address for the summer:<br />1185 Rose Court<br />Kent, OH 44240
+New address for the summer:

+1185 Rose Court

+Kent, OH 44240

 There'll still be people around at my usual address but for anything directly to sarah or myself, use the kent address.